olivier-mauras/dns-blackhole/README.md

 - [PowerDNS recursor](https://www.powerdns.com/recursor.html)
 - [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html)

+Generating an agregated host file is also possible.

 Features
 --------

-- Not bound to a specific DNS server
+- Not bound to a specific DNS server, generates a file format of your choice
 - Supports 3 different list format
     - Host file
     - [Easylist](https://easylist.to/)